Need a beach vacation but can’t get away from work? Then it’s time to treat yourself to one of these pineapple cocktails.

 There’s even a garnish of maraschino cherries and fresh pineapple to match.

-If you like pina coladas, grab a fresh pineapple and hollow out the middle.
+So if you like piña coladas, grab a fresh pineapple and hollow out the middle.
+And don’t worry, you’ll use the flesh for the drink.

-This creamy, lush pina colada is so good it tastes like a fresh ocean breeze with soft sand beneath your feet.
+This creamy and lucious pineapple cocktail is so good, it tastes like a fresh ocean breeze with soft sand beneath your feet.

-What’s a painkiller you ask?
-It’s a cocktail similar to a pina colada that originated in the British Virgin Islands.
+What’s a Painkiller you ask?
+Well, it’s similar to a piña colada, but it’s from the British Virgin Islands.

-In pina colada fashion, It uses rum, coconut cream, and pineapple juice.
+And in piña colada fashion, it uses rum, coconut cream, and pineapple juice.

 You can make this with any rum, but Pusser’s is the classic choice.
 They did trademark this cocktail, after all.

-If you’re more of a gin drinker, you can use that instead of vodka.
+If you’re more of a gin drinker, use that instead of vodka.
 All those botanical notes would pair just as nicely.

 I like gold rum because it has a sweet, vibrant flavor that isn’t as rich as dark rum.
-This makes it a great choice for punches just like this.
+I find it blends into the punch better.

-Of course, we can’t talk about pineapple cocktails without mentioning a classic pina colada.
+We can’t talk about pineapple cocktails without mentioning a classic piña colada.

 Invented in Puerto Rico, this recipe is an ode to this cocktails’ roots.

-I recommend serving this in a tall glass with a tropical cocktail umbrella and wedge of pineapple.
+I recommend serving this in a tall glass with a cocktail umbrella and wedge of pineapple.
+Yum!

 Hosting a Hawaiian-themed party?
-Do I have the cocktail for you!
+Boy, do I have the cocktail for you!

 As the name suggests, this cocktail was invented in Hawaii and sports the color blue.
 It’s full of tropical flavors, including pineapple and coconut.